 Come on people, it was right there.

-Here’s some of the swaps I made to make my version a bit healthier, but still holiday-worthy.
+Here’s some of the swaps I made to this stollen recipe to make my version a bit healthier, but still holiday-worthy.
 Plus, that leaves more room for slathering a warm slice with more butter.
 Trust me on that one. 😉

 – Used half the amount of sugar.